aws-samples/aws-transfer-sftp-ip-whitelisting-workshop/module1/README.md

 ## Module Summary

 In this module, you deployed all of the resources necessary to complete the configuration of a **VPC hosted endpoint** of an **AWS Transfer for SFTP server**.
-The next module is an optional exercise, where you can learn to expose this same endpoint via its private IP space to internal and external users whose traffic originates inside of AWS.
-If you do not wish to explore this use case, you can skip on to Module 3, where you will be testing your newly created endpoint.

-In the next module, you will create a DataSync task to do an initial copy of files from the NFS server to the S3 bucket.
+Next, in **Module 2**, you will be creating users and testing your newly created endpoint.

 Go to [Module 2](/module2/README.md).

-Skip this optional step and go to [Module 3](/module3/README.md).